Tamborine - Canungra

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch released postcode level ATO data for financial year 2022 on May 15, 2023.
-Tamborine - Canungra's median income among taxpayers was $47,409 with an average of $61,577.
+AreaSearch released its postcode level ATO data for financial year 2022.
+Tamborine - Canungra's median income among taxpayers was $47,409, with an average of $61,577.
 This is below the national average.
 The Rest of Qld had a median income of $50,780 and an average of $64,844.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates are approximately $52,961 (median) and $68,788 (average) as of March 2025.
-The 2021 Census reported household income at the 50th percentile ($1,745 weekly), with personal income ranking at the 34th percentile.
-The earnings profile shows that 33.7% of locals (5,695 people) predominantly fall within the $1,500 - 2,999 category, similar to metropolitan regions where 31.7% occupy this range.
-High housing costs consume 15.5% of income.
-Despite this, disposable income ranks at the 51st percentile and the area's SEIFA income ranking places it in the 6th decile.
+Based on Wage Price Index growth, current estimates for September 2025 would be approximately $54,042 (median) and $70,192 (average).
+The 2021 Census reported household income at the 50th percentile ($1,745 weekly), with personal income at the 34th percentile.
+The earnings profile showed that 33.7% of locals (5,694 people) fell within the $1,500 - 2,999 category.
+High housing costs consumed 15.5% of income.
+Despite this, disposable income ranked at the 51st percentile.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income